r-owen/base_loom_server/docs/installing.md

     From here on I will assume you are installing [toika_loom_server](https://pypi.org/project/toika-loom-server/).
     For [seguin_loom_server](https://pypi.org/project/seguin-loom-server/) replace "toika" with "seguin".

-    On the command line:
+    On Raspberry Pi, it is convenient to install with `sudo` to avoid having to hunt for the loom server executable in `~/.local/bin`:

+        sudo python -m pip install toika_loom_server

+    On other operating systems you can probably skip `sudo`, and Windows does not support `sudo`:

         python -m pip install toika_loom_server

-    Use `sudo` on Raspberry Pi to avoid having to hunt for the loom server executable in `~/.local/bin`:

-        sudo python -m pip install toika_loom_server

     In either case, watch pip's output.
 Near the end it should tell you where it installed `run_toika_loom`.

 5. Find the installed loom server executable: